Simulating $\mathbb{Z}_2$ lattice gauge theory on a quantum computer: Theory

 where $M$ is the energy difference between the eigenstates dominantly overlapping with $\ket{P(N_s)}$ and $\ket{\Omega(N_s)}$ and the $\ldots$ denotes contributions from other states that can lead to different $t$-dependence than a single-cosine form.
 Fits of quantum simulation results to Eq.~\eqref{eq:cos} can be used to study the validity of this approximation.
-If the single-state contribution $\cos(Mt)$ provides a good fit to correlation function results, then the fit parameter $M$ can be expected to describe the energy gap between an electron-positron bound state and the vacuum, or in other words the mass gap in this theory.
-This correspondence can be directly tested by comparing fitted results for $M$ with exact spectral results, which can be numerically computed on classical computers for small $N_s$.
+If the single-state contribution $\cos(Mt)$ provides a good fit to correlation function results, then the fit parameter $M$ can be expected to describe the energy gap between an electron-positron bound state and the vacuum, which corresponds to the mass of the particle associated with this state in the continuum and infinite-volume limits.
+This accuracy of this method can be directly tested by comparing fitted results for $M$ with exact spectral results, which can be numerically computed on classical computers for small $N_s$.

-As discussed in Sec.~\ref{sec:hammy}, it is not straightforward to directly simulate $U(t)$ for large $t$ on a quantum computer and the Trotterized product $\mathcal{U}(t/\varepsilon)^{N_t}$ is used in quantum simulations instead.
-The corresponding Trotterized approximation to $C(t)$ is defined by

-We performed quantum simulations of $\mathfrak{C}(t)$ using the parameter choices $m_0 \in \{1,2\}$ and $N_s \in \{2,4\}$ in the Hamiltonian in Eq. (\ref{eq:z2ham}) with $\eta=1$ in all cases.
-Each simulation was performed for $N_t=20$ Trotter steps with $\varepsilon=0.3$.
-For each $N_t$, $N_{\text{rc}}=30$ randomly compiled circuits were run with $N_{\text{meas}}=2,000$ measurements collected for each.
-These production simulations were carried out on \nairobi~and \jakarta~while additional testing simulations were also investigated on \manila~and \quito.
-The full details of the simulations are listed in Table \ref{tab:datainfo}.